ipfs/devgrants/README.md

 ---

 ### Next Step Microgrants
-Grants of $5,000 are available to support taking the _next step_ after you have created an initial prototype with IPFS.
+Grants of $5,000 in FIL are available to support taking the _next step_ after you have created an initial prototype with IPFS.
 These grants are intended for independent developers, small studios, non-profits, activists, and researchers.
 Applicants may be working independently, or as part of a course or hackathon.

 Acceptance criteria are very simple, and work is expected to be complete within 2 months.
 Adoption Microgrants are funded by Protocol Labs.